What is work stress? Recognising the early warning signs and tips to help you ensure a mentally healthy workplace.

 When we talk about mental health it is often taken to refer only to mental health disorders (e.g., major depressive disorder or an anxiety disorder).
 But mental health actually refers to how well a person is in their thinking, managing their emotions, relating to others, and generally meeting the demands of everyday life and employment.
 In other words, it is a continuum, with one end marked by mental health disorders, progressing to functioning without mental health symptoms, and then through to a state of wellbeing – where an individual is thriving.
 At the wellbeing end of the continuum, they are engaged successfully in their personal life and work, have rich social interactions, experience a sense of enjoyment and contribute to their community.

-Why is it important in the workplace?
+Why is mental health important in the workplace?

 Workplaces depend on workers’ thinking abilities and interactions with other people.
 How well a person performs in a team, relates to a customer or deals with daily challenges – all have to do with their state of mental health or wellbeing.